psu-epl/psu-epl.github.com/index.markdown

 - Misc Hand tools

 Read about all of our equipment and policies on our [wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "PSU EPL Wiki").

-### Using the Lab

-Come on in during office hours (see calendar below) and we'll train you on the equipment.
-Then you can come in during any office hours and use the equipment.
-If you're trained on all the equipment and you have time to volunteer office hours, then it's possible to become a lab manager and get 24 hour access.

 ### Lab Calendar